 DAYONG GAO YOUNG INVESTIGATOR AWARD

-• The Society for Cryobiology Young Investigator Award is open to cryobiology researchers from around the world.
+• The Society for Cryobiology Dayong Gao Young Investigator Award is open to cryobiology researchers from around the world.
 Applicants do not need to be members of the Society for Cryobiology.

-• Applicants must be less than 10 years post-PhD at the time of the Society’s Annual Meeting (July 2020).
+• Applicants must be less than 10 years post-PhD at the time of the application closing date, April 30, 2021.

 • Application Form